-They said they want to keep a normal lifestyle even after winning $526.6 million in the Powerball.
-They wanted to keep their jobs and to continue living in their home.
+They also declared wanting to keep their jobs and the desire to continue living in their home.
 “These big fancy houses are nice, but you gotta clean ‘em.”, said John.
 However, keeping a low profile was not as easy as they thought it would be.

-Lisa went back to work the very next day after claiming the jackpot, but she was not received well.
+Lisa went back to work the very next day after claiming the jackpot, but, sadly, she was not received well.
 Two years after their Powerball win, the Robinsons did move to a new home, a $6.2 million 10-bedroom house complete with a private lake and a home cinema.
-Aside from their home upgrade, the Robinsons have been laying low since their win.
+Aside from their home upgrade, the Robinsons have been laying low since becoming Powerball winners.

 Maureen Smith and David Klatschmidt

-The second couple to claim their share of the biggest jackpot of all times were Maureen Smith and David Klatschmidt from Melbourne Beach, Florida.
+The second couple to claim their share were Maureen Smith and David Klatschmidt from Melbourne Beach, Florida.
 They chose the lump sum payout on their share of the jackpot, which netted $327.8 million.
-They were so shocked by this enormous win that they kept it a secret until they got in touch with a lawyer to help them through the prize-collection process.
+They were so shocked by this enormous win that they kept it a secret until they got in touch with a lawyer to help them through the prize-collecting process.

 Marvin and Mae Acosta

-While the first two claimants of the $1.58 billion Powerball jackpot came forward very early on, the holders of the third winning ticket took their time.
+While the first two claimants of the $1.58 billion jackpot came forward very early on, the Powerball winners of the third winning ticket took their time.
 It took over 6 months for them to actually come forward, and people were starting to wonder if they ever would.

-At the beginning of 2019, the US Powerball had another streak of rollovers and the jackpot surged to a whopping $768.4 million for the draw of March 27th.
-A very lucky ticket holder from Wisconsin scooped this enormous jackpot singlehandedly, which makes him Powerball royalty.
+At the beginning of 2019, the US Powerball had another streak of rollovers and the jackpot surged to a whopping $768.4 million for the draw of March 27.
+A very lucky ticket holder from Wisconsin scooped this enormous jackpot single-handedly, which makes him Powerball royalty.

 He bought $10 worth of Powerball tickets from a Speedway store and that was it.
 He became a multimillionaire that night and he has every intention of staying that way.
 “I’m sure you’ll never see me as like one of the people who went bankrupt or broke or anything like that.
 I plan to live my life normal as much as possible”, said Manuel Franco.

-He took home the lump sum payout on his jackpot, worth $477 million and $326 after taxes.
-Now he has a team of financial advisers who are going to help him preserve his fortune for years to come.
+He took home the lump sum payout on his jackpot, worth $477 million and $326 million after taxes.
+He also hired a team of financial advisers to help him preserve his fortune “for years to come”.
 But before any more major changes, Manuel said “I want to take a break, let it sink in.”

-Back in 2017, Mavis Wanczyk of Massachusetts made all the headlines when she won the $758.7 million Powerball jackpot all on her own on August 23rd, 2017.
-At the time, she was the world’s bigger lottery winner on a single ticket.
+Back in 2017, Mavis Wanczyk of Massachusetts made all the headlines when she won $758.7 million all on her own on August 23, 2017.
+At the time, she became the biggest Powerball winner but also the world’s biggest lottery winner on a single ticket.